-It is the policy of the University of California (UC) and the UC Division of Agriculture & Natural Resources not to engage in discrimination against or harassment of any person in any of its programs or activities on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, pregnancy (which includes pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information (Including family medical history), ancestry, marital status, age, sexual orientation, citizenship, or service in the uniformed services (as defined by the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA]), as well as state military and naval service.
+It is the policy of the University of California (UC) and the UC Division of Agriculture & Natural Resources not to engage in discrimination against or harassment of any person in any of its programs or activities on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, pregnancy (which includes pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information (including family medical history), ancestry, marital status, age, sexual orientation, ditizenship, or service in the uniformed Services [as defined by the Uniformed Services Employment Rights Act of 1994 (USERRA]), as well as state military and naval service.
 This policy is intended to be consistent with the provisions of applicable state and federal laws and University policies.
-University policy also prohibits retaliation against a person who assists someone with a complaint of discrimination or harassment, or participates in any manner in an investigation or resolution of a complaint of discrimination or harassment, consistent with its obligations as a Federal contractor, for minorities and women, for persons with disabilities, and for covered veterams.
-The University commits itself to apply every solutions, write affirmative action and full utilization of minorities and women in all segments of its workforce where deficiencies exist.
-These efforts conform to all current legal and regulatory requirements, and are consistent with University solutions, write affirmative action Police of the President and the Office of the General Counseb before they are officially promuly lister.
-Figura 40 and maintained by each campus of the University's nondiscrimination policies may be directed to Linda Marie Manton, Affirmative Action Contact, University of California, Agriculture and Natural Resources.
-2003 Second Street, Davis, CA 95618, (530) 750-1318.
+University policy also prohibits retaliation against a person with a complaint of discrimination or harassment, or participates in any manner in an investigation or resolution of a complaint of discrimination or harassment.
+Retaliation includes threats, intimidation, reprisals, and/or adverse actions related to employment or to any of its programs or activities.
+In addition, it is the policy of the University commits itself to apply every good faith efforts conform to full utilization of minorities and women in all segments of its workforce where deficiencies exist.
+These efforts conform to all current legal and regulatory requirements, and are consistent with University standards of quality and excellence.
+In conformance with Federal regulations, write of the Office of the General Counsel before they are officially promulgated.
+Inquiries regarding the Division of Agriculture and Natural Resources.
+Such plans shall be reviewed and approved by the Office of the General Counsel before they are officially promulgated.
+Inquiries regarding the Dinversity of California, Agriculture and Natural Resources.
+Such